Last Updated on

 If you can learn how to start a website by following the simple steps mentioned above, then it’s going to be the most budget-friendly solution for you.

-Have any questions regarding how to make a website?
+Have any questions regarding how to make a professional website?
 Ask away in the comments below, or join my free blogging course where you can ask me questions directly via email!

-How to build a website FAQs
+How to set up a website from scratch FAQs

-A: You need these 3 things:
+You need these 3 things:

 - A domain name—the name of your site (e.g., startbloggingonline.com)